iddhanushka/thaprobancorps/wp-content/plugins/mystickymenu/readme.txt

 = WITH MY STICKY MENU YOU CAN: =
 * Show sticky header on scroll down/up
 * Fade or slide effect
-* Disable at small screen
+* Disable at a small screen
 * Choose when to make visible on scroll
 * Change the font color when the menu is sticky
 * Change the background color